dkuznetsov/help-ukraine/README.md

 "Mila Kunis and Ashton Kutcher is organizing this fundraiser on behalf of GoFundMe.org."

 "Today, I am a proud Ukrainian.
 While my family came to the United States in 1991, I was born in Chernivtsi, Ukraine in 1983.
 Ukrainians are proud and brave people who deserve our help in their time of need.
 This unjust attack on Ukraine and humanity at large is devastating and the Ukrainian people need our support.
 Our family is starting this fund to help provide immediate support and we will be matching up to $3 million dollars.

 While we are witnessing the bravery of Ukrainians, we are also bearing witness to the unimaginable burden of those who have chosen safety.
 Countless amounts of people have left everything they know and love behind to seek refuge.
 With nothing but what they could carry, these Ukrainian refugees are in need of housing and supplies right away.

 Through GoFundMe.org, this fundraiser will provide an immediate impact on refugee and humanitarian aid efforts.
 The fund will benefit Flexport.org and Airbnb.org, two organizations who are actively on the ground providing immediate help to those who need it most."

 [Donate Now](https://www.gofundme.com/f/stand-with-ukraine)

+### Polish Humanitarian Action

+[Website - Donate Now](http://www.pah.org.pl/wplac/).
+"In Ukraine, we provide aid to satisfy most basic needs.
+We have been operating in Ukraine since 2014, and in 2015 we established a permanent mission there.
+Our earliest activities were an immediate response to the crisis: we helped provide medical assistance and we delivered food baskets, hygiene kits, blankets, sleeping bags and other bare necessities.

+Our top priority is to lend support to the most vulnerable groups: elderly people, women, and children.
+We are able to reach them thanks to our co-operation with local partners."

 ## For the Elderly